igorkry/tnt4j-streams/README.md

 ##### Zip file lines

-This sample shows how to stream `SCP` (over SSH) provided file lines as activity events.
+This sample shows how to stream `zip:` file system provided file lines as activity events.

 Sample files can be found in `samples/zip-fs-file-lines` directory (`tnt4j-streams-fs` module).